santoroj/terraform-beginner-bootcamp-2023/journal/week2.md

 I've managed to replace references to Arcanum with Joes Gluten Free Beers The images have come through ok but the styling is all wrong.
 Looks like the style.css file is not being picked up whilst in the terratowns frame

+I don't think there is anything I can do about this - looked at other examples and their styles are also wrong.